Car Accident Police Report: What Is It and How Can It Help?

 The death of a family member is one of life’s most traumatic experiences.
 It gets worse, though, if you discover that the death was an unnecessary consequence of someone else’s wrongful conduct.
 Indiana allows certain parties to file a wrongful death lawsuit.
 Wrongful death lawyers in Indiana can help you obtain compensation for the loss of your family member.

 What is wrongful death?
 The Indiana wrongful death definition refers to a death that is caused by someone’s negligent, reckless, or intentional misconduct.
-A fatal drunk driving accident is a common example of a wrongful death in Indiana.
+A fatal drunk driving accident is a common example of wrongful death in Indiana.

 A wrongful death claim works a lot like a personal injury claim.
 The major differences are (i) since the victim is dead, survivors must file the lawsuit, and (ii) damages are designed to compensate survivors rather than the victim.